ministryofjustice/analytics-platform-training-resources/videos/what-is-ap/script.md

 (pause: 1)

-To use the platform sign up for GitHub, which is also where you'll store all your code.
+To use the platform sign up for GitHub.
 Once set up, email the Analytical Platform team to enable your GitHub account on the platform.

-(pause: 1)
 (voice: carol)

 Full details of the sign-up process can be found in the links associated with this video.